 Realizing that he had already started to lick his coat clean while thinking, Harry hissed again and tried to spit the dust and bits of fur off his tongue.
 Great.
 He was going to have to deal with a furball at some point now as well.
 If cats could scowl Harry certainly would be.

 Glancing about nervously Harry tried to ignore the pressure of his bladder as he began to mentally plan out the wards.
+Not that, that helped at all.
 Wincing at the way his bladder squirmed in his belly, making his hips twitch, claws digging into the dirt, Harry hissed and looked back up at the window.
 He didn't think he could jump to the window and crawl back through the small opening without his bladder going off.
 Fur puffed up in irritation Harry darted to the cover of the nearest bush to relive himself.
 The sudden rush of fluids out of his body, reliving the uncomfortable pressure, was nearly orgasmic after trying to hold it in for the last two hours.
 Purring in relief Harry waited until he felt empty to kick at the beauty bark around him, trying to hide the puddle of liquid.

 Harry headed back to the edge of the bush, looking out to spot one of Danny's neighbors leaving her apartment, locking the door and carefully walking to her car.
 After a couple minutes with no new neighbors walking by, Harry crawled out from his hiding spot and went to the front of Danny's apartment.
-Glancing down sadly as his paws Harry gave a long internal sigh.
-This was going to hurt like a bitch and he didn't have aces to any of his healing agents so he would have to wait for Danny to come back and whine until the man bandaged him up.
+Glancing down sadly at his paws, Harry gave a long internal sigh.
+This was going to hurt like a bitch and he didn't have access to any of his healing potions so he would have to wait for Danny to come back and whine until the man bandaged him up.
 He didn't like that.
 He was so used to be able to care for himself that having to wait for someone else to be available to bandage one of his wounds just sucked.

-He might be stuck here and unable to help them out in the field, but he was still a man, even if he looked like an ocelot.
+He might be stuck here and unable to help them out in the field, but he was still a man, even if he looked like an cat.
 Once he finished putting up the wards maybe he could sneak back inside and use the laptop computer he saw, or maybe some paper and a pencil and he could try writing out something to help them.
-He wasn't sure if he'd be able to do because, really he needed an actual thumb to write anything, but if he was lucky then maybe he could get the laptop turned on and poke around on he keys to type something a bit more legible up.
+He wasn't sure if he'd be able to do it because, really, he needed an actual thumb to write anything, but if he was lucky then maybe he could get the laptop turned on and poke around on he keys to type something a bit more legible up.